jessemonroy650/pgb-example-core-geolocation/README.md

 This app uses the Cordova 'Device' & 'Geolocation' plugins.

-**BUG** The default build cli-6.5.0 did NOT work with the latest version (4.0.1) of the 'Geolocation'. cli-7.1.0 was required.
+**BUG** The default build *cli-6.5.0* did NOT work with the latest version (4.0.1) of the 'Geolocation' plugin. **cli-7.1.0 is required**.
 There are ten (10) build version available and at least six (6) plugins version that may work.
 I will try all sixty (60) combinations at a later time, but I fear this may be an Android forced upgrade - as this is the second time I am forced to use a later compiler.
-(Thanks to jcesarmobile for his notes)
+(Thanks to *jcesarmobile* for his notes)

 * https://www.npmjs.com/package/cordova-plugin-device
 * https://www.npmjs.com/package/cordova-plugin-geolocation